Idol Ace

-Idol A (アイドルA(エース), Aidoru Eisu) is a Japanese manga written by Mitsuru Adachi about a high school girl who has a successful career as an idol and who wishes to play on the high school baseball team, but cannot due to the rules.
-Her father is the team's coach, and her best friend happens to look very much like her, so she is able to do a swap with him during games and meet her dream.
+Idol A (アイドルA(エース), Aidoru Eisu) is a Japanese manga written by Mitsuru Adachi.
 The first 3 chapters were published irregularly in Weekly Young Sunday between 2005 and 2007 and collected in Short Program 3 tankōbon.
 Later, chapter 4 was released in volume 36-37 of the 2007 series of Weekly Young Sunday and chapters 5 and 6 were released in the November 2010 and August 2011 editions of Monthly Shōnen Sunday.
 Chapters 1-6 were released in a tankoubon dedicated to the series, published in 2011.
 The Idol A tankoubon includes chapters 1 to 6 and an extra manga chapter commemorating 40 years of Mitsuru Adachi manga career, done by himself and fellow manga creator Rumiko Takahashi.

+Plot

+Azusa Satomi is a high school girl who has a successful career as an idol and who wishes to play on the high school baseball team, but cannot due to the rules.
+Her father is the team's coach, and her best friend Keita Hirayama happens to look very much like her, so she is able to do a swap with him during games and meet her dream.